-There are number of different brushes, some of which are designed specifically for German Shepherd dogs and their coats.
+There are a number of different brushes, some of which are designed specifically for German Shepherd dogs and their coats.
 Which you choose will really depend on you and your dog, since some combs might be too caustic for your GSD (German Shepherd Dog), while others might not remove the hair effectively.

 Different Brush Types

 Some owners will even use thickly bristled brushes made for humans, which can actually damage human hair but could be great for removing dead fur from your shepherd’s coat.
 Here are just some of the types of brushes you can choose from:

 Pin brushes have a number of long, metal bristles that look like pinheads.
 These are great for GDS, whose fur can trap dead hair.
 The pins gently loosen and brush away trapped fur, pulling it to the surface.
 Owners should be careful when using this type of brush, as the pins, though rounded, can irritate sensitive skin.

-Bristle brushes are easier on skin, but they are not as good as some other brushes, for removing dead hair from the undercoat, simply because the bristle pattern is often too dense to get into the German Shepherd’s dense fur.
+Bristle brushes are easier on the skin, but they are not as good as some other brushes, for removing dead hair from the undercoat, simply because the bristle pattern is often too dense to get into the German Shepherd’s dense fur.
 These brushes are usually recommended for puppies, who have sensitive skin and do not yet have their full undercoats and overcoats.